moikkasisu/moikkasisu/README.md

 - ⚡ I’m currently learning to code 👋
 - 🚀 I enjoy learning Javascript 🌵🍄
-- I like connecting with people with a sense of humor
+- 🌳 I like connecting with people with a sense of humor🍅
 - 🍧🌸 I love everything Fnnish ✨

 about me: https://hopefullyme.netlify.app/
-as in August 2020 🍅🌻🌳
+as in August 2020 🌻